By Megan Hale. Last Updated 4th July 2025.

 - For more information about Statutory Sick Pay and when you could receive it, visit the government webpage.

-- To know more about how to claim for a broken foot, view this on our website.
+- To learn more about claiming compensation for a broken foot, please visit our website.

 - Our guide on claiming following sexual abuse could offer useful guidance.